-Budget Cuts Reach Families Getting Cancer Treatment
+Court Offices to Close, Workers Furloughed Due to Budget Cut

 Studio One Featured Release

-Featured Release This Week From The Flaming Lips
+Featured Release This Week From Foxygen

-The Flaming Lips have been bringing their psychedelically-informed sound to listeners for over 30 years.
-They have established themselves as a must-see live act (did I see you at the Gentlemen of the Road tour, Waverly, summer 2015?)
-On record, Wayne Coyne and company have been as creative, experimental and out-there as anyone, but they have also recorded music that is melodic, accessible and song-oriented.
-The Soft Bulletin (1999) and Yoshimi Battles The Pink Robots (2002) are in that vein,...
+Jonathan Rado and Sam France formed Foxygen in 2005, while the two Californians were still in high school.
+From the beginning the duo have been influenced by the avant-garde and psychedelia, but they also have an affintiy for late 1960s/early 1970s classic rock and songcraft.
+Foxygen's sprawling 2014 album, ...And Star Power , contained some nice Todd Rundgrenesque tracks, but also found the band indulging their experimental side a bit too much.
+For their latest release, Hang , Rado and...

 The Latest from IPR Classical